Walber2903/tailwind-next/README.md

 In this project we can find:

-- Selectors and State
+- React Selectors and State
+- NextJS
+- Radix
 - Responsivity
 - Dark Mode
-- Radix
 - React flags
 - Menu collapseble
 - Formkit auto animate to dropdowns